 Basic Law Enforcement Training (BLET)

-The Sheriff’s Office is now Accredited with the Criminal Justice Training and Standards Division to offer Basic Law Enforcement Training to anyone who would like to become a law enforcement officer in this state.
+The Sheriff’s Office is accredited with the Criminal Justice Training and Standards Division to offer Basic Law Enforcement Training to anyone who would like to become a law enforcement officer in this state.
 BLET is a 618 hour minimum course that spans over a 5 month period.
-This course will be held at the Sheriff’s Office starting in June 2009.
-The Training Coordinator will serve as the School Director to oversee the daily administration of the course.
+The Training Coordinator serves as the School Director to oversee the daily administration of the course.

 Detention Officer Certification Course (DOCC)